HB-4083

 Plain Language

-Deployers must implement and maintain reasonably effective systems that detect when a user indicates intent to harm themselves or others, promptly respond to such situations, report them, and mitigate the risk.
-The deployer must prioritize user safety and well-being over its own commercial or other interests.
-This is a continuous operating requirement — systems must be maintained, not merely established.
-The statute does not prescribe specific crisis referral resources (e.g., 988 Lifeline), leaving the response mechanism to the deployer's reasonable judgment, but the obligation to detect and respond is mandatory.
+Deployers must implement and maintain reasonably effective systems that detect when a user indicates intent to harm themselves or others, and must promptly respond to, report, and mitigate such situations.
+The statute explicitly requires that user safety and well-being be prioritized over the deployer's other interests (including commercial interests).
+This is a continuing operational obligation — the systems must be maintained, not merely installed.
+The obligation covers detection, response, reporting, and mitigation as four distinct functions.

 Statutory Text